CSS 2017 Solved Essay | More and More International Military Engagements by the United Nations: Is the World moving towards Peace?

 Additionally, there is a need for overall systemic changes at the heart of the UN to meet the modern challenges.
 To achieve this, three notions can strengthen the UN’s operations, encompassing repositioning the UN’s development to ensure progress, pursuing reform management that simplifies processes, and restructuring methods through technological advancement.
 To elaborate, the three pillars are responsible for heading up the UN’s work in prevailing security, ensuring gender parity, allocating efficient budgetary, investigating human rights abuses, and humanitarian and development assistance, as stated by the Better World Campaign (BWC), a non-partisan organization.
 Thus, systemic changes interlinked with the above pillars deliberately assist international military engagements in moving the world towards peace.

 In conclusion, while the United Nations has played a pivotal role in international peacekeeping efforts, its military engagements have often failed to achieve lasting peace in many conflict-ridden regions.
 The UN’s involvement in areas such as Rwanda, Afghanistan, Palestine, and Syria has been marked by significant shortcomings, resulting in prolonged conflicts, civilian casualties, and regional instability.
 Despite its successes in preventing global wars and resolving some disputes, the UN’s peacekeeping missions have struggled against internal power dynamics, political interests, and the misuse of veto power, which have hindered their effectiveness.
-Moving forward, the UN must address these structural and political challenges to enhance its capacity to foster global peace and security.
+So, the UN must address these structural and political challenges to enhance its capacity to foster global peace and security.

 CSS Solved Past Papers’ Essays